 Suzanne de la Barre, PhD, works with community-based creative and cultural organizations, and her research focusses on the circumpolar world and economic diversification through community development.
-She holds a Master’s in Environmental Studies (York University, 1991), and a Bachelor of Arts in Human Geography (University of Ottawa, 1985).
-Upon completion of her PhD (University of Alberta, 2009), she held a postdoctoral research position with Umeå University (Sweden) (2010-2012).
-She has achieved certificates in Aboriginal and Community Economic Development (ICA, 2009; PAED/CANDO, 2009), Heritage Interpretation (Interpretation Canada, 2007), and has completed numerous trainings in teaching and learning.
+She holds a Master’s in Environmental Studies (York University), and a Bachelor of Arts in Human Geography (University of Ottawa).
+Upon completion of her PhD (University of Alberta), she held a postdoctoral research position with Umeå University (Sweden).
+She has achieved certificates in Aboriginal and Community Economic Development (ICA; PAED/CANDO), Heritage Interpretation (Interpretation Canada), and has completed numerous trainings in teaching and learning.

 Since 2012, Suzanne has been a faculty member with the Department of Recreation and Tourism Management, the Master of Arts in Sustainable Leisure Management Program, and the Aboriginal Ecotourism Training Program at Vancouver Island University (Canada).
-Working within a circumpolar universities consortium, she is a founding program developer and faculty member with the University of the Arctic’s Graduate Certificate in Northern Tourism (2015-to present).
-Since 2017, and as part of pan-circumpolar collaboration, she has led VIU’s involvement in a Nordic Council of Ministers project on change in Arctic tourism (with University of Lapland, Oulu University, Umeå University, UiT Norway, University of Iceland, and Cape Breton University).
-Suzanne has been part of the leadership team of the International Polar Tourism Research Network for most of its 10 year existence (www.iptrn.org), and has held the position of Co-Director, World Leisure Centre of Excellence at VIU since 2018.
-Suzanne has held board of director positions with several territorial and national organizations: the Arctic Institute for Community-Based Research (AICBR) (2018-to present); Katimavik Youth Services (2009-2010); Yukon Development Education Council (YDEC) (2006-2009); and, WUSC (2002-2006).
+Working within a circumpolar universities consortium, she is a founding program developer and faculty member with the University of the Arctic’s Graduate Certificate in Northern Tourism.
+As part of pan-circumpolar collaboration, she has led VIU’s involvement in a Nordic Council of Ministers project on change in Arctic tourism (with University of Lapland, Oulu University, Umeå University, UiT The Arctic University of Norway, University of Iceland, and Nipissing University).
+Suzanne has been part of the leadership team of the International Polar Tourism Research Network for most of its 10 year existence (www.iptrn.org), and has held a leadership position as Co-Director with the World Leisure Centre of Excellence at VIU.
+Suzanne has held board of director positions with several territorial and national organizations: the Arctic Institute for Community-Based Research (AICBR) (2018-2020); Katimavik Youth Services (2009-2010); Yukon Development Education Council (YDEC) (2006-2009); and, WUSC (2002-2006).
 Originally from Montreal, Suzanne has called Yukon home since 1991.
 She lives in Whitehorse (Yukon) and Nanaimo (British Columbia).